-This article describes the steps to create a Service Account with System Administrator privilege in Dynamics 365 to be used during Work 365 registration process.
+This article describes the steps to create a Service Account with System Administrator privilege in Dynamics 365 to be used during the Work 365 registration process.

-- The user performing these actions should have Global Administrator role in the Azure AD tenant associated with Dynamics 365
+- The user performing these actions should have a Global Administrator role in the Azure AD tenant associated with Dynamics 365

 - The user performing these actions should have the System Administrator role in Dynamics 365.

 - Create a user in Office 365 to be used as the service account and assign appropriate Dynamics 365 license to it.

 - In Dynamics 365, Navigate to Settings ➤ Security ➤ Users.
 Ensure that the created user is in the list of Enabled Users.

 NOTE: This account will be used to perform automated tasks like provisioning subscriptions and generating invoices.
 This user must have MFA enabled.